MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern-metadata-standards.md

 - *Operational metadata* is a category of metadata that describes processing aspects of data at run time.
 Some well-known examples are process information, execution time, information about whether a process failed, ID of the job, and so on.
 - *Social metadata* is a category of metadata that describes the user perspective of the data by its consumers.
 Some well-known examples are use and user tracking information, data on search results, filters and clicks, viewing time, profile hits, comments, and so on.

-When it comes to Data Mesh, metadata management is mostly an organizational challenge.
+When it comes to decentralized data architecture, metadata management is mostly an organizational challenge.
 It's about finding the right balance between centrally managed metadata and federated managed metadata.
 Metadata in this respect also has a strong relationship with [DataOps](./architectures/data-ops-for-mesh.md), which is an advanced and collaborative data management practice focused on improving the efficiency of communication, integration, and automation of data flows between teams across an organization.
 DataOps addresses some of the complexity associated with metadata management.
 It strikes a balance between central governance and domain ownership for metadata management.

-Before you start implementing and deciding what metadata to manage centrally or federate to your domains, first ask yourself: What business metadata is critical?
+Before you start implementing and deciding what metadata to manage centrally or federate to your [data domains](./architectures/data-domains.md), first ask yourself: What business metadata is critical?
 What technical metadata is required for interoperability?
 What processes and streams capture the data?
 Where are the models or schemas created and maintained?
 What information teams need to deliver centrally to allow the data governance department to do its work correctly?
 After you've analyzed your most important questions, you need to map out the content life cycle for each of the metadata streams and determine all dependencies.
 What you will end up with is a metadata model that can connect business domains, processes, technology, and data.

 After you know what metadata you need, you need to find a place for storing and processing metadata.
 This brings you to Azure Purview.